 Figure 4 | Morphology metrics that can be extracted from label-free live cell imaging (top) and morphologies that can be indicative of various cellular processes (bottom) 5.

 To study cell populations to analyse overall growth, migration or colony formation the CytoSMART Omni can be considered.

 For a more detailed view on single cells behavior you can consider the CytoSMART Lux2

 Furthermore, the ability to track single-cell behavior and morphology over time (not population averages) is a powerful tool to gain insight into cell-to-cell variability, within a population.
 This has implications for understanding responses to treatments or stimuli and therapeutic resistance.
-Fig. 4 and Fig. 5 highlight the morphology and dynamic behavior metrics respectively that can be extracted from single-cells using label-free imaging4,5,6.
+Figure 4 and Figure 5 highlight the morphology and dynamic behavior metrics respectively that can be extracted from single-cells using label-free imaging4,5,6.

 Live fluorescence microscopy has contributed significantly to our understanding of cell structure and function, processes and interactions and is a fundamental field in cell biology that will continue to advance.
 While there are drawbacks with using fluorescence dyes and tags, there are numerous experimental controls that can be used to help identify any confounding effects, but phototoxicity still remains a challenge for longer periods of imaging.

 Label-free imaging however, is an economical and quick technique with untapped potential.
 The ability to fate-track single cells (for as long as you want) and quantify morphological and cellular dynamics in an unperturbed, natural environment will be critically important to study specific events such as drug response, therapeutic resistance and differentiation.

 Learn About all CytoSMART imaging solutions here